BottyBott/wavefunction-now/docs/present_centered_program.md

 # Present-Centered Programme

-This project is a narrow, computational slice of the broader reality framework.
+This project is a narrow, computational slice of a broader reality framework.
 It is based on my book-length thesis that contests the habit of treating models as time machines.
 It insists that science earns authority only when it remains anchored to the events we can register **now**.
 The wavefunction-now repository operationalises that stance with code.

 ## What we are doing